FMA350/FMA350.github.io/_posts/2024-03-18-easy-partial-functions.md

 ---

-## What is a partial function application and why is it different that currying?
+## What is a partial function application and why it is not currying

 > "Partial functions applications are oftern confused with currying.
 I know because I always confused the two!"